 Anne Costin has represented individuals in employment and civil rights cases since 2008, when she graduated from the University of San Francisco School of Law.
-Anne worked as an associate attorney for The Dolan Law Firm from 2008 through 2013, where she obtained invaluable experience in handling employment matters.
+Anne worked as an associate attorney for The Dolan Law Firm for five years, where she obtained invaluable experience in handling employment matters.
 Anne opened her own law firm, Costin Law Inc., in 2013 and continues to advocate on behalf of employees.

 Anne’s practice focuses on representing employees in discrimination, harassment, retaliation, and wrongful termination cases.
 She also assists employees in disputes regarding unpaid wages, and has represented individuals who have suffered from police misconduct.
 Anne is dedicated to protecting her client’s civil rights by holding corporations and employers responsible and accountable for their actions.
 She helps employees to stand up for their legal rights and helps her clients address and correct the wrongs which they suffered.

-Anne has a track record of success in employment cases.
+Anne also obtained a $1.9 million jury verdict in 2016 in a negligent supervision and retention she case tried in the Solano County Superior Court on behalf of an employee who was attacked on the job by a coworker.
+In 2015, Anne obtained a $453,000 arbitration award in case involving disabled employee who was fired shortly after her medical leave expired.
 In 2012, Anne obtained a $438,000 jury verdict in a wrongful termination case brought in the Sonoma County Superior Court.
 The verdict was unanimous and the jury made a finding that the employer acted with malice when it fired truck drivers for reporting the company’s violations of Federal wage laws.
+In 2013 Anne obtained a $133,000 jury verdict in a misrepresentation and breach of contract case involving an employee who was fired after he complained he had not received the health insurance benefits he had been promised upon hiring.

 Anne has also obtained significant financial settlements on behalf of employees (some of her notable settlements are noted on the “results” page of this website).
 She is skilled in assisting employees with severance negotiations, and has been successful in resolving many employment disputes “pre-litigation,” i.e. without the need to proceed to court.
 Anne also understands that certain employers only respond to a pending lawsuit, and she is skilled in all stages of litigation.
 Anne has acted as the primary attorney on hundreds of employment cases and understands the importance of working directly with her clients to select and implement a tailored case strategy.